-The DRI and NYF are about much more than the individual downtowns they are revitalizing; they are also about reinvigorating entire regional economies.
-And as we implement the sixth year of the DRI and the first round of NYF, we are also witnessing that broader vision come to fruition-a critical mass of vibrant downtowns in each region are collectively making the Empire State a more attractive place for businesses to invest and families to live.
-DRI and NYF are indeed the cornerstones of State and regional economic development policy.
+The DRI and NYF are not only transforming individual downtowns; they are also reinvigorating entire regional economies and the State as a whole.
+As we implement the sixth round of the DRI and the first round of NYF, we are witnessing that broader vision become a reality.
+A critical mass of vibrant downtowns in each region is collectively making the Empire State a more attractive place for businesses to invest and families to live.
+The DRI and NYF have firmly established NYS as the national capital of downtown revitalization and sustainable economic development!